 Keep the management costs low by selecting your Super Fund manager wisely, make sure you put in more than any life insurance and fees coming out, and if over 50, increase your sacrifice to super to make contributions up to 17% a year, if at all possible.
 (My own super fund has benefited from my active management, even if I cannot put in as much as 17%).

 Sometimes in hardship, some people consider drawing on their Super fund.
 And if it means a lot to you not to be declared in bankruptcy, then OK, but people also consider accessing it for things like renovations.
 Generally middle-class Australians are being squeezed out of receiving age pensions (with asset tests) because of the new demands via our ageing population.
 So, if you dip into your Superannuation now, you will be sacrificing your own lifestyle down the track.
 There are online calculators which allow you to see different scenarios of how your Superannuation alters with more contributions (after 15% tax).

 Wealth building via your Superannuation has both advantages and disadvantages.
 You can now lend more against the super fund’s assets, but it must be with the intention of keeping the investment long term.
 You can do this through a SMSF tied to a unit trust (via a qualified SMSF specialist).
 General superannuation accounts through a retail manager or industry fund do not qualify for lending.

-A disadvantage of a smaller SMSF might be that your Superannuation is not diversified.
-Some people intent on wealth building might put all their pennies into one property or asset type and very little else, and that is not a sound strategy for most.
-Don’t take this as gospel, but I’ve read that over $200,000 makes an SMSF, with its higher costs, work out better.
+A disadvantage of a smaller SMSF (or regular fund) might be that your Superannuation monies are not diversified.
+Some people intent on wealth building might put all their pennies into one asset type and very little else, and that is not a sound strategy.
+And don’t take this as gospel, but over $200,000 usually makes a SMSF, with its higher costs, work out better.